jringkamp/heuristic-math-solver-for-complex-equations/README.md

 Prototype working solver.
 More will be added to it.
 Will be adding mid point iteration reduction to lessen the amounts of iterations requires for optimization.
 Will add more class systems to fine tune the solver to handle approaches it current struggles in.
 Using a 2 factor approach of logic stripping to view growth equations.
+Will be adding BigInt later to class system and solver

 Project Overview